Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City will not be installing a temporary traffic signal at this intersection, due to the expense and also because 4-way stops are very safe, if not as efficient as signals.
 We know the volume has increased at this intersection due to the closure; however, the additional delay is likely not more than 5-10 minutes.
 As always, patience is much appreciated.

 For any single-family (RS) zoned lot, a one-story detached accessory building may disregard the rear and interior side yard setbacks if such accessory building is no more than 200 square feet in floor area and not more than 15 feet in length on any one side.
 A building permit is not required for any structure under 200 square feet.
-Please call 253-864-4165 for more information.
+Please email Planning@ci.puyallup.wa.us for more information.

-Open, unenclosed decks not covered by a roof may project into any required rear or interior side yard setbacks, provided however, that said decks do not exceed 30 inches above adjoining grade.
-Please call 253-864-4165 for more information.
+In any single-family (RS) zone, open, unenclosed decks not covered by a roof may project into any required rear or interior side yard setbacks, provided however, that said decks do not exceed 30 inches above adjoining grade.
+Please email Planning@ci.puyallup.wa.us for more information.

 A detached garage (600 square feet or less) can disregard the rear and side yard setbacks on a lot 8,000 square feet or less (or any size lot with public alley access) provided that the garage is located in the rear 30% of the lot or further than 75 feet from the front lot line and is no closer than 12 feet from the centerline of an adjacent alley.
-In no event shall an accessory building have a height greater than 12 feet.
-The total area of all accessory buildings located within a required rear yard shall not exceed 25% of the area of the required rear yard.
+Under this rule, an accessory building, such as garage, have a height greater than 12 feet.

 and complementary to the principal dwelling unit structure; and